artefactual-labs/rdss-archivematica-test-data-corpus/README.md

 ## Arrangement
 The test datasets are organized under their [Digital Object Identifier](http://www.doi.org/) which has broad adoption within the academic, public, and private research domains to identify and locate canonical versions of research articles and their related datasets.
 An [Index](INDEX.md) is provided as a finding aid to this collection.

-Within each test data directory, the `/crawlInfo/` folder contains information about the web crawler settings, URLs, http requests, and http responses that were used to collect the digital resources stored in the `/sourceFiles/` directory.
+Within each test data directory, the `/crawerlInfo/` folder contains information about the web crawler (WGET) settings, URLs, http requests, and http responses that were used to collect the digital resources stored in the `/sourceFiles/` directory.

 The `/SIPmetadata/` directory contains re-formatted and newly generated metadata that is used to test a variety of preservation system submission scenarios using the research data source files (where SIP = Submission Information Package).